islamsabry2008/Github-Store/README.md

    </a>

 > [!IMPORTANT]
-> On macOS, you may see a warning that Apple cannot verify Github Store is free of malware.
+> On macOS, you may see a warning that Apple cannot verify GitHub Store is free of malware.
 This
 > happens because the app is distributed outside the App Store and is not notarized yet.
 You can allow
 > it via System Settings → Privacy & Security → Open Anyway.